dknittel/rails_passion_project/passion_project/notes.md

-(done) Sort players by points in drafts#show controller (done)Display logout and 'is picking' with react (done) Display view_stats and select player buttons on page with react Post to database with ajax
+(done) Sort players by points in drafts#show controller (done)Display logout and 'is picking' with react (done) Display view_stats and select player buttons on page with react

+Morning:
+Post to database with ajax

+Afternoon: (teacher help)
 Remove selected players with react

-Mon:
+Afternoon/night:
+Get view_stats button working (with react?) (afternoon/night)

+If time:
-Update 'is picking' with react
+(just remove is picking and logout button for now) Update 'is picking' with react (skip?)
-Display finish draft button with react
-Get view_stats button working with react(?)
 Logout link button
-Display complete page with react or just normal button link
+(skip) Display finish draft button with react (skip?)Display complete page with react or just normal button link

-After 6:
+When home (stay up as late as you need):
-Prep what to say
+Prep what to say (30 min)
-Clean up code
+Clean up code (10 min)
-Create video
+Create video (40 min)

 api/v1/drafts/:id
 @draft.to_json with options to send everything from rails to js